 The coroner’s jury agreed that William Bliss had died from the effects of poison self-administered but that there was no evidence to show with what object or as to his state of mind at the time.

 At the time he died William Bliss had been due to attend a meeting with the directors to discuss his drop in wages but he never made the meeting.

-Sometime before a Government Inspector of Savings banks who had visited Banbury on 8 November 1906 for the purpose of making the usual inspection of the books pursuant to the statute said that William Bliss seemed worried and distracted and had difficulty concentrating his attention.
+Sometime before, a Government Inspector of Savings banks who had visited Banbury on 8 November 1906 for the purpose of making the usual inspection of the books pursuant to the statute, said that William Bliss seemed worried and distracted and had difficulty concentrating his attention.
 He said that he wasn't aware that there was something under consideration relative to William Bliss's salary and it was in consequence of that as well that he had visited the bank adding that he was unaware at the time that there had been a reduction in William Bliss's salary in May 1906.

-He said that there was one incident made him think that William Bliss was labouring a under mental confusion of ideas, saying that when he had called for a voucher to be produced William Bliss brought a file of them and then went down about 20 or so and suddenly stopped and put his hand to his forehead and said quietly 'what am I looking for?', which struck the inspector as very strange as he had just previously given him distinctively the name he wanted but he had to repeat it.
-He said that he had not met William Bliss before and so could not say if that was his usual way of doing business but did say that he thought it was unusual to any actuary.
+He said that there was one incident that made him think that William Bliss was labouring a under mental confusion of ideas, saying that when he had called for a voucher to be produced William Bliss brought a file of them and then went down about 20 or so and suddenly stopped and put his hand to his forehead and said quietly, 'what am I looking for?', which struck the inspector as very strange as he had just previously given him distinctively the name he wanted but he had to repeat it.
+He said that he had not met William Bliss before and so could not say if that was his usual way of doing business but did say that he thought it was unusual for any actuary.